Abstract

 3.3.6.
 Confidence Interval

 A confidence interval represents the range of possible values for a measurement, typically accuracy, and is used to determine that the model's performance lies within a specific range.
 This interval contains the values at which the measurement is found, given a certain confidence level (e.g., in this study, the confidence level for SVM was measured at 1.000 - 0.882).
 The confidence interval offers flexibility in estimating the exact value of a measurement and helps assess whether the model's performance falls within a defined range.
-Mathematically, a confidence interval for a measurement can be expressed as shown in equation (5).
+Mathematically, a confidence interval for a measurement can be expressed as shown in the following equation.

 4. Results